jadecobra/python_tdd_exercises/source/functions.rst

   * the test checks if the value of the call to ``functions.function_with_pass`` is :doc:`None </data structures: None>`
   * the function definition simply says ``pass`` yet the test passes
   * ``pass`` is a placeholder keyword which allows the function definition to follow python syntax rules
-  * the test passes because in python all functions return :doc:`None </data structures: None>` by default, we can imagine the function has an invisible line that says ``return None``
+  * the test passes because in python all functions return :doc:`None </data structures: None>` by default, I can imagine the function has an invisible line that says ``return None``

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-What if we test if functions really always return :doc:`None </data structures: None>` by default
+What if I test if functions really always return :doc:`None </data structures: None>` by default

 *